An in-depth report on the health risks of smoking and how to quit.

 Let the Body and Mind Heal During Withdrawal

 - Retreat from the world when cravings become overwhelming.
-Take a nap, warm bath, or showers; meditate or read a novel.
+Take a nap, warm bath or shower, meditate, or read a novel.

 - Help your body get rid of nicotine.
 Drink plenty of water.
 Eat fresh fruits, vegetables, whole grains, and fiber-rich foods.
 Munch on carrots, apples, and celery.